pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 ~~~

 ## Waiting for all the async
-When we first call `mount` in `AppTestHelper` constructor only the initial
+When we call `mount` for the first time in `AppTestHelper` constructor, only the initial
 app render happens.
-It starts the HTTP request to get the shopping list
+It synchronously starts the HTTP request to get the shopping list
 from the API items but response callback will be called asynchronously.
-The purpose of the `asyncFlush` call is to make sure all async callbacks have run.
+The purpose of the `asyncFlush` call is to wait for all async callbacks to run.

 ~~~JavaScript
 const asyncFlush = () => new Promise(resolve => setTimeout(resolve, 0));
 ~~~

 By chaining code on `asyncFlush()` we cause a context switch and effectively
-wait for the server response to update UI.
+wait for the server response to update the UI.
-With the new `async await` syntax in ECMAScript 2017 the code reads very
+With the new `async await` syntax in ECMAScript 2017 the test code reads very
 similar to synchronous code although stack traces are not as clear as with
 synchronous code.

 On the project we experimented with our own Promise implementation
 that offered a synchronous `flush` function.
-It was certainly great fun to write but required a lot of bespoke code
+It was certainly fun to write it, but it required a lot of bespoke code
-that needed to be maintained and perhaps wasn't worth just for the
+that needed to be maintained and perhaps it all wasn't worth the effort
-benefit of clean stack traces.
+just for the benefit of clean stack traces.

 ## Interactions
-Let's move on to a more complex test scenario - adding an item to the list.
+Let’s move on to testing a more complex scenario - adding an item to the list.
 The `beforeEach` block a bit earlier initialises the list with
 apples and bananas.
 In the test below, we add carrots and simulate that
 at the some time someone deleted apples and added dill.

-The expect statement before `asyncFlush` checks the state
+The first `expect` checks the state before,
-before and the other one after the sync with server is done.
+while the other one after the server response has been handled.

 ~~~JavaScript
 it('users can add items to the shopping list', async () => {